-We’ve all walked in and said “I would have had a great score if I wouldn’t have putted so bad today”.
+We’ve all walked in and said, “I would have had a great score if I wouldn’t have putted so badly today.”
 This is an attempt to bring clarity to that statement that we’ve all said.
 It’s debunking that myth.

 My belief is that you have the potential inside you, but you may not have the patience or the understanding.

-Once you get that “ah-ha” moment, you literally can go from 92 to 82.
+Once you get that “aha” moment, you literally can go from 92 to 82.

-But you rarely see these breakthroughs because most people’s technique is actually way better than it needs to be, but their ability to put the ball in the hole, to play the game, is very very weak.
+Here’s the problem: you rarely see these breakthroughs because most people’s technique is actually much better than it needs to be; however, their ability to put the ball in the hole – to play the game – is very, very weak.

-They scratch the surface a bit, rather than, dive into it and realize “Okay, I’ve got to keep the ball in play”, and the next thing you know, no more double bogeys, proximity, no more 3 putts.
-“Wow, I just broke 80 for the first time, I haven’t been to a range in a week.”
+They scratch the surface a bit, rather than dive into it and realize, “Okay, I’ve got to keep the ball in play,” and the next thing you know, no more double bogeys, proximity, no more three-putts.
+“Wow, I just broke 80 for the first time; I haven’t been to a range in a week.”

-If you’re consistently frustrated with your golf game, maybe it’s time to try something different and not go to the range, not go to another swing lesson, not go and buy another driver.
-What the best golfers and statisticians are doing around the world to improve their game.
+If you’re consistently frustrated with your golf game, maybe it’s time to try something different.
+Don’t go to the range, don’t go to another swing lesson, don’t go and buy another driver.
+What the best golfers and statisticians are doing around the world is to improve their game.

-Play 9, or 18 holes and on each hole, you’re scoring your putts.
+Play 9 or 18 holes, and on each hole, score your putts.
 Note the length of your first putt.

 Where did you hit it from?
-Was it a chip, inside 25 yards?
-A pitch, inside 50?
+Was it a chip inside 25 yards?
+A pitch inside 50?
 A wedge shot inside of 100?
-And an iron shot 150?
+And an iron shot inside 150?
 Outside 150, it’s hard to hit the green, right?